 My niche is Affiliate Marketing, and I am enrolled and progressing through Bootcamp.
 I see now I will go through a second time to get a fuller benefit.

 After 48 years in IT, I retired reasonably well off.
 But a combination of bad luck and bad decisions left me broke at the age of 74.
 So I’m determined to derive a substantial on-line income and will devote whatever is necessary to achieve that.

 For my age, I’m extraordinarily fit and healthy.
 I weigh the same as I did as an 18-year-old athlete; I bench press more than my own body weight, can hold a 5-minute plank and do 100km bike rides for fun.
 I take no drugs, prescription or over the counter, don’t go to the doctors and never get sick.
 Literally.

 So fitness and health are an interest area for me.
 I’ve published books on Amazon in this genre and others with some success and have started to build supporting websites.

 I’ve also built an e-commerce site on the Shopify platform.
-From that time, I expected big things from it, but it’s been a disaster.
+I expected big things from it, but it’s been a disaster.
 Despite my product images looking good and my pricing competitive, it’s hemorrhaging money.
 I’ve spent big on Google ads and FB marketing and have not made one sale.

 So I’m looking for alternatives.
 Wealthy Affiliate is one such.
 I’ve upgraded to Premium and will document my journey on this platform.